SHAREHOLDER ALERT: Morris Kand - GuruFocus.com

 SAN DIEGO, Feb.
-01, 2023 (GLOBE NEWSWIRE) -- National law firm Morris Kandinov is investigating Ginkgo Bioworks Holdings, Inc., APA Corporation, loanDepot, Inc., and Butterfly Network, Inc. If you are a current owner of shares, contact [email protected].
+02, 2023 (GLOBE NEWSWIRE) -- National law firm Morris Kandinov is investigating Albireo Pharma, Inc., Apollo Endosurgery, Inc., Atlas Technical Consultants, and Paya Holdings Inc. If you are a current owner of shares, contact [email protected].

-Morris Kandinov is investigating Butterfly Network, Inc. regarding possible breaches of fiduciary duties and other violations of law, including securities claims on behalf of shareholders.
-On November 20, 2020, Butterfly Network issued a press release announcing that it had entered into a merger agreement with Longview Acquisition Corp.
-On February 12, 2021, Longview shareholders voted to approve the merger.
-Following the consummation of the merger on February 16, 2021, Longview changed its name to "Butterfly Network, Inc." Prior to the merger, Longview's stock, warrants, and ownership units were traded publicly on the under the ticker symbols "LGVW.U," "LGVW," and "LGVW WT," respectively.
-If you owned Longview shares prior to their conversion to Butterfly Network, you may have standing for shareholder recovery.
+Is Albireo Pharma, Inc. ( ALBO) Buyout From Ipsen in Shareholders’ Best Interests?

+Morris Kandinov is investigating possible breaches of fiduciary duties and other violations of law related to Albireo Pharma, Inc.’s agreement to be acquired by Ipsen.
+Under the terms of the agreement Albireo’s shareholders will receive $42.00 per share in cash plus one contingent value right per share (CVR), entitling its holder to deferred cash payments of $10.00 per CVR payable upon the U.S. Food and Drug Administration's approval of Bylvay in the Biliary Atresia before the end of 2027.
+If you purchased ALBO shares, you may have standing for shareholder recovery.
+To learn more about this investigation and your rights, visit: https://moka.law/case-contact-form/.
+All representation is on a contingency fee basis.
+Shareholders pay no fees or expenses.

+Apollo Endosurgery, Inc. ( APEN) regarding possible breaches of fiduciary duties and other violations of law related to Apollo Endosurgery’s agreement to be acquired by Boston Scientific Corporation.
+Under the terms of the agreement Apollo Endosurgery’s shareholders will receive $10.00 per share in cash.
+If you purchased APEN shares, you may have standing for shareholder recovery.
+To learn more about this investigation and your rights, visit: https://moka.law/case-contact-form/.
+All representation is on a contingency fee basis.
+Shareholders pay no fees or expenses.

+Atlas Technical Consultants ( ATCX) regarding possible breaches of fiduciary duties and other violations of law related to Atlas Technical Consultants’ agreement to be acquired by GI Partners.
+Under the terms of the agreement Atlas Technical Consultants’ shareholders will receive $12.25 per share in cash.
+If you purchased ATCX shares, you may have standing for shareholder recovery.
 To learn more about this investigation and your rights, visit: https://moka.law/case-contact-form/.
 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

 Concerned shareholders are encouraged to contact Leo Kandinov to learn more: